k3s-io/k3s/docs/adrs/server-token-rotation.md

 1b)  On server 1 run:

 ```
-k3s token rotate -t <OLD_TOKEN> <NEW_TOKEN>
+k3s token rotate -t <OLD_TOKEN> --new-token <NEW_TOKEN>
 ```

-2) If 1a) Retrieve the new token value from the /var/lib/rancher/k3s/server/token file on server 1
+2) If 1a) Retrieve the new random token value from the /var/lib/rancher/k3s/server/token file on server 1
 ```
 vi /var/lib/rancher/k3s/server/token
 ```